-The FAFSA should be completed as soon as possible on or after January 1 of the senior year in high school and each subsequent year in college.
+The FAFSA should be completed as soon as possible on or after October 1 of the senior year in high school and each subsequent year in college.
 (The FAFSA cannot be filed before January 1, as it requires income information from the prior tax year.)

-Note: Starting with the 2017-2018 academic year, the FAFSA will switch from using income and tax information from the prior tax year to using income and tax information from the second prior tax year, sometimes called the prior prior year.
+Note: Starting with the 2017-2018 academic year, the FAFSA is switching from using income and tax information from the prior tax year to using income and tax information from the second prior tax year, sometimes called the prior prior year.
 This will allow the FAFSA start date to move up by three months from January 1 to October 1.
-Thus, the 2016-2017 FAFSA, which is the last FAFSA that uses the prior year as the base year, will need to be filed as soon as possible after January 1, 2016, and will be based on 2015 tax returns.
-The 2017-2018 FAFSA, which is the first FAFSA to use the prior prior year as the base year, will need to be filed as soon as possible after October 1, 2016, and will also be based on 2015 tax returns.
-Advice to avoid artificially increasing income during the base year still applies, but for the 2017-2018 FAFSA the base year will be one year earlier.
-In addition to aligning the FAFSA application season with the college admissions season, the switch to prior prior year will allow most families to use the IRS Data Retrieval Tool to prefill the answers to questions about income and taxes on the FAFSA.
+The 2016-2017 FAFSA, which-was the last FAFSA to use the prior year as the base year, was filed starting January 1, 2016, and was based on 2015 federal income tax returns.
+The 2017-2018 FAFSA, which is the first FAFSA to use the prior prior year as the base year, will need to be filed as soon as possible after October 1, 2016, and will be based on 2015 federal income tax returns.
+Advice to avoid artificially increasing income during the base year still applies, but for the 2017-2018 FAFSA, the base year will be one year earlier.
+In addition to aligning the FAFSA application season with the college admissions season, the switch to prior prior year will allow most families to use the IRS Data Retrieval Tool (IRS DRT) to prefill the answers to questions about income and taxes on the FAFSA.
 This will also reduce the number of FAFSAs selected for verification, saving families time and hassle.